 The tasting room evolution of Cornerstone: we have followed Cornerstone all over the valley since our initial visit at Tres Sabores years ago!
 They opened their original tasting room in mid 2009; this was called Yountville Tasting Station and was originally being shared with another winery.
 Both wineries moved out of their original location and then on April 1, 2015 Cornerstone moved “around the corner” to a new location just off of main street and within a 15 second walk of their original location.

 By late 2017, Cornerstone moved out of this location and currently does not have an open to the public by walk-in tasting room although they still maintain an office here.
 JCB Collection continues to expand out the JCB Village and now occupy both of Cornerstone’s former Yountville tasting rooms.

 As of late 2017 tastings are now held in downtown Napa at the members only Kitchen Collective.
-Cornerstone is one of their select vintner members and can hold private tastings by appointment. seems to be used for at least some of their tastings.
-Their Yountville tasting has closed as the although at last check they still maintain an office upstairs in the JCB Village.
+Cornerstone is one of their select vintner members and can hold private tastings by appointment.

 Look for their second label called Stepping Stone; this wine allows them flexibility as the grapes for this label are from various premium vineyards sources in Napa Valley.
 These are also red varietals, the vineyard sources vary from year to year and often they become available right at harvest.
 One year they may produce Zinfandel, the next year perhaps Cabernet Franc.
 For more information and to schedule an appointment, visit: www.cornerstonecellars.com